CloudLabsAI-Azure/Azure-Discover-Workshop/hands-on-lab/Exercise2.md

 1. Select **Start migration**.

 1. Monitor the migration on the status screen that appears.
 You can select the refresh icon in the toolbar to retrieve the latest status.
-Click on **Refresh** button every 5-10 seconds until you see the status change to **Log shipping in progress**.
+Click on **Refresh** button in 10 seconds you see the status change to **Log shipping in progress**.
 When that status appears, move on to the next task.

     ![The Migration Wizard Select databases tab is displayed, with the WideWorldImporters database selected.](media/1.156.png "Migration Wizard Select databases")